 Below is an illustration to show the entire grounds of Villa d’Este, it is difficult to show the sheer size and complexity just through photos.

-Thank you for reading and don’t forget to follow me on Instagram to see more behind the details of my travels.
+Thank you for reading this article and don’t forget to follow me on Instagram to see more behind the details of my travels.
+If you are on Pinterest save this article for future reference.

 Owner of wanderinghelene.com.
 Anthropologist, content creator, castle explorer, coffee drinker, and lover of markets and very old places!